Can you imagine a life without bacon? Thanks to some plant-based alternatives, you don’t have to!

 Even more than bacon, we hear many people tell us: “I would go vegan but…. cheese!”
 Thankfully, we’ve got an answer for this one too – going vegan doesn’t mean giving up any of the products you like.
 We’re here to help advise you on non-dairy alternatives to milk, plant-based substitutes for meat and, for cheese-lovers, we recommend reading this blog post full of vegan cheeses!

 Going vegan doesn’t mean giving up anything you love; it means discovering new things!
 New alternatives, and entirely new ingredients and flavours you might not have otherwise chanced upon.
 Switching to (or at least trying) plant-based is an exciting time in anyone’s life and we hope you join us in discovering new foods.

-If you sign-up to try vegan we’ll send you more information on new foods, as well as an eCookbook, meal plans and nutrition guides to get you started.
-Click below to register for free and receive daily support for your first 31 days!
+Try vegan with us.
+We’ll send you more information on new foods, as well as an eCookbook, meal plans and nutrition guides to get you started.